madisonhosea10/.github-workflows-movies.yml/README.md

 What I Learned:

 How to scrape using R
-How to clean and store real data
+How to clean and store data
 How to build a recurring automatic workflow
 Learned more about navigating github

-How to visualize changes over time

 The hardest part was that Rotten Tomatoes could not be scraped.
 I switched to Box Office Mojo and my pipeline now runs correctly every day.
+Navigating the errors, and having to have patience for it was difficult as well